-Several Indiana brewing companies are for using sexually suggestive designs of women on their beer labels.
+Several Indiana brewing companies are facing scrutiny for using sexually suggestive designs of women on their beer labels.
 Accompanying these illustrations are names including “Leg Spreader,” “Sex and Candy” and “Naughty Girl.”

 Businesses have the right to sell their product with whatever images they see fit, but the circumstances bring up questions about sexism and consumer consciousness.
 The public shouldn’t support businesses profiting from predatory marketing.